benchmark

 • merit_fun: the merit function to measure the quality of a point using the objective function value and the maximum constraint violation.
 It should be a function handle

-where fun_values is history of the objective function values, maxcv_values is history of the maximum constraint violation, and maxcv_init is the initial maximum constraint violation.
+where fun_value is the objective function value, maxcv_value is the maximum constraint violation, and maxcv_init is the maximum constraint violation at the initial guess.
 The size of fun_values and maxcv_values is the same, and the size of maxcv_init is the same as the second to last dimensions of fun_values.
 The default merit function varphi(x) is defined by the objective function f(x) and the maximum constraint violation v(x) as

 • project_x0: whether to project the initial point to the feasible set.
 Default is false.